Dong-He/Dong-He.github.io/index.md

 author_profile: true
 ---

-I am a Ph.D.
-Student in department of Mechanical Engineering at Hong Kong University of Science and Technology.
-I conduct research in <a href="http://mektang.people.ust.hk/">Prof. Kai TANG</a>'s Lab, where my research interests include computer-aided design/manufacturing and geometric signal processing in manufacturing process.
+I received my PhD in department of Mechanical Engineering at Hong Kong University of Science and Technology (HKUST).
+Now I am a postdoctoral fellow at HKUST.
+I conduct research in <a href="http://mektang.people.ust.hk/">Prof. Kai TANG</a>'s Lab, where my research interests include computer-aided design/manufacturing and (geometric) signal processing in manufacturing process.

 Please take a look through my site and feel free to contact me if you have any questions or would be interested in working together!